 We believe that our use of restricted stock units and performance-based restricted stock units, together with an annual incentive bonus program that is based on various combinations of global operating income, business unit operating income, and global and business unit cash flow from operations as a percentage of revenue shows that we have closely linked executive officer pay to performance.
 Our pay mix consists primarily of base salary, annual performance-based cash bonuses, performance-based equity incentives and time-based equity incentives.
 We have no executive retirement plans except our 401(k) plan and deferred compensation plan available to North America employees.
-In China, the Company contributes to either separate trust-administered funds or various government-sponsored pension plans on a mandatory basis.
-We provide very limited perquisites except the expatriate compensation packages provided to Mr. Soder related to his assignment in Hong Kong.
+We provide very limited perquisites except the expatriate compensation packages provided to Mr. Soder related to his assignment in Hong Kong which concluded in 2021.